 5- Chaotic flows and reactive transport modeling during managed artificial recharge.
 Daniel Fernández García (Universitat Politecnica de Catalunya), Spain.

 6- Hydroinformatics and monitoring for investigating groundwater quality changes in managed aquifer recharge (MAR).
 Rudy Rossetto and Esteban Caligaris.
 Scola Superiore di Sant’Anna (SSSA), Italy.

 7- Hydrogeological and geochemical modelling of a sea-water intrusion barrier in an island/coastal groundwater body.
 Manuel Sapiano and Francesco Demichele (EWA), Malta.

 8- New approaches in risk management and climate change adaption for MAR in Berlin.
 Christoph Sprenger (KWB), Germany.
+Not available

 9- Sharing experiences on GTK ongoing MAR projects/project preparation to network with MARtoMARket partner projects.
 Jussi Ahonen (Geological Survey of Finland) Finland.

 10- Assessment of the performance of different soils as a reactive layer to enhance water quality during infiltration in MAR basins.
 Marcel Horovitz (LNEC), Portugal.

 11- Soil-Aquifer Treatment as a passive solution to enhance treated wastewater quality.
 An example in south Portugal.
 Teresa Leitão and Marcel Horovitz (LNEC), Portugal.